johahauge/ha-systemair/README.md

 ## Requirements
 - Home Assistant
 - Systemair model that supports modbus communication.
 You might need to replace the motherboard with the newer PCU-EC4
-- A device to send Modbus as TCP
+- A device to send Modbus as TCP connected to the motherboard

 ## Implementing
 Copy the content or files to your Home Assistant installation in the config directory.
 You can include the content directly into the configuration.yaml file, but that will be messy.